On the tau invariants in instanton and monopole Floer theories: Computation for twist knots

-The left handed trefoil is not right veering in the sense of Baldwin and Sivek \cite{baldwin2018khovanov}, so from their discussion we could conclude that $\psi_{+,1}=0$.
-(This is how they prove that the second top grading of the instanton knot Floer homology of a not-right-veering knot is non-trivial.
+The left-handed trefoil is not right veering in the sense of \cite{baldwin2018khovanov}, so from their discussion we conclude that $(\psi_{+,2}^1)_0=0$.
+(This is how they prove that the second top grading of the instanton knot Floer homology of a non--right-veering knot is non-trivial.
 Though they only work in the instanton case, the monopole case is exactly the same.)
 Thus we conclude that $b=0$.